Lifespan: Eishō 13 (1516) to Eiroku 10 (1567) (?)

 Clan: Aiki branch of the Yoda clan

 Children: Son, Ichibei (Jōrin), daughter (formal wife of Sanada Masateru)

 Aiki Masatomo served as a bushō during the Sengoku period.

-Born in 1516, Masatomo was a member of the Aegi-Yoda clan, a branch of the Yoda clan descended from the Sewa-Genji clan.
-He was a kunishū, or landowner, in the Saku District of Shinano Province and the lord of Aiki Castle in the Saku District.
+Born in 1516, Masatomo was a member of the Aegi-Yoda clan, a branch of the Yoda clan descended from the Seiwa-Genji clan.
+He was a member of the kunishū, or provincial landowner, in the Saku District of Shinano Province and the lord of Aiki Castle in the Saku District.
 He may have been an elder of the Iwamurada-Ōi clan in the Saku District.
 Later, he served as a retainer of the Kai-Takeda clan.
 There is a theory that he was an elder of Ōi Sadataka, the lord of Nagakubo Castle in Shinano.

 On 12/10 of 1542, Masatomo tendered his younger brother as a hostage in anticipation of serving the Takeda clan.
-Masatomo is believed to have started serving the Takeda in 1543 after Takeda Harunobu invaded Shinano and defeated Ōi Sadakiyo.
+Masatomo is believed to have started serving the Takeda in 1543 after Takeda Harunobu (later known as Shingen) invaded Shinano and defeated Ōi Sadakiyo.